Ignite Your Natural Curiosity

 Imagine the discoveries you will make as you explore Alaska's natural world.
 The Campbell Creek Science Center's dynamic outdoor programs spark curiosity and build connections with nature for people of all ages.

-The Center is the perfect outdoor classroom where learning and science come to life.
+The Science Center is the perfect outdoor classroom where learning and science come to life.
 Here, everyone is a scientist.
 Let us guide your journey.

-The Science Center Road gate is also closed.
 The trails are open.

 Contact the BLM Campbell Creek Science Center